DataSQRL/sqrl/README.md

 * **Yugabyte:** a distributed open-source relational database.
 * **Vert.x:** a reactive server framework for building data APIs.

-You define the data processing in SQL (with support for custom functions in Java, Scala and soon Python) and DataSQRL generates the glue code, schemas, and mappings to automatically connect and configure these components into a coherent data architecture.
+You define the data processing in SQL (with support for custom functions in Java, Scala and soon Python) and DataSQRL generates the glue code, schemas, and mappings to automatically connect and configure these components into a streamlined data architecture.
 DataSQRL also generates Docker Compose templates for local execution or deployment to Kubernetes or cloud-managed services.

 [<img src="docs/img/datasqrl_use_cases.png">](docs/img/datasqrl_use_cases.png)